Thomas Finlay (judge): Legal career

-He successfully defended Capt James Kelly in the 1970 arms trial.
+Following his exit from politics in 1957, having lost his Dáil seat, he resumed practising as a barrister.
+He successfully defended Captain James Kelly in the infamous 1970 arms trial.

-In 1971, he was tasked by the Fianna Fáil government with representing the Republic of Ireland before the European Commission of Human Rights, when, in response to the ill treatment of detainees by security forces in Northern Ireland, they charged the British government with torture.
+In 1971, he was tasked by the Fianna Fáil government with representing Ireland before the European Commission of Human Rights, when, in response to the ill-treatment of detainees by security forces in Northern Ireland, they charged the British government with torture.
 Despite the notional recourse such prisoners would have within the British legal system, the Commission ruled the complaint admissible.

+Judicial career

-He was subsequently appointed a Judge of the High Court, and after its expansion in 1974 he was promoted to President of the High Court.
-In 1985, Taoiseach Garret FitzGerald nominated him to the Supreme Court and Chief Justice of Ireland.
+He was subsequently appointed a High Court judge and President of the High Court in January 1974.
+In 1985, Taoiseach Garret FitzGerald and his government nominated him to the Supreme Court and the office of Chief Justice of Ireland.
 On 10 October 1985, he was appointed by President Patrick Hillery to both roles.

-In this period he presided over a number of landmark cases, including the X case in 1992, when he overturned a High Court injunction preventing a pregnant teenage rape victim travelling to the UK for an abortion.
+In this period he presided over several landmark cases, including the X Case in 1992, when he overturned a High Court injunction preventing a pregnant teenage rape victim from travelling to the UK for an abortion.

-When, in the same year, the Justice Liam Hamilton, chair of the Beef Tribunal, sought disclosure of the cabinet's minutes for a particular meeting, Justice Finlay along with the majority of the Supreme Court denied the request ruling that the concept of collective government responsibility in the Constitution took precedence.
+When, in the same year, Judge Liam Hamilton of the High Court, chair of the Beef Tribunal, sought disclosure of the cabinet's minutes for a particular meeting, Chief Justice Finlay along with the majority of the Supreme Court denied the request ruling that the concept of collective government responsibility in the Constitution took precedence.

-He announced his resignation and retirement in 1994.
+He announced his resignation as Chief Justice of Ireland, and retirement as a judge in 1994.